Read This First

 Prompt 1: Describe the content of this graphic.

-The central claim is this: The graphic is a line chart with a title and two key questions related to the depicted data.
+In plain terms: The graphic is a line chart with a title and two key questions related to the depicted data.

 This section should give the reader a usable epistemic lever: what would support the central claim, what would count against it, and what would make suspension of judgment more rational than either assent or denial.
 The point is not to make Belief/Evidence Graphic tidy; it is to help the reader notice the difference between having a belief, having a reason, and having enough reason.